harpertoken/rag/README.md

 ### Local Development

-Create a `.env` file in the project root and add your API keys:
+Create a `.env` file in the project root:

 ```env
 TMDB_API_KEY=your_tmdb_api_key_here